Linguistic history of India: Austroasiatic languages

 The Austroasiatic family spoken in East and North-east India.
 Austroasiatic languages include the Santal and Munda languages of eastern India, Nepal, and Bangladesh, and the Mon–Khmer languages spoken by the Khasi and Nicobarese in India and in Burma, Thailand, Laos, Cambodia, Vietnam, and southern China.
 The Austroasiatic languages arrived in east India around 4000-3500 ago from Southeast Asia.

+Kra–Dai languages

+Several Shanic languages belonging to the Southwestern Tai branch of the Kra–Dai family are spoken in the state of Assam, including Khamti, Khamyang, Tai Aiton, Tai Phake, and the dormant Ahom language, the latter of which used to be a prestigious regional language before its extinction, but is currently undergoing a modern revival.

 Great Andamanese and Ongan languages

 On the Andaman Islands, language from at least two families have spoken: the Great Andamanese languages and the Ongan languages.
 The Sentinelese language is spoken on North Sentinel Island, but contact has not been made with the Sentinelis; thus, its language affiliation is unknown.
 While Joseph Greenberg considered the Great Andamanese languages to be part of a larger Indo-Pacific family, it was not established through the comparative method but considered spurious by historical linguists.
 Stephen Wurm suggests similarities with Trans-New Guinea languages and others are caused by a linguistic substrate.

 Juliette Blevins has suggested that the Ongan languages are the sister branch to the Austronesian languages in an Austronesian-Ongan family because of sound correspondences between protolanguages.